Catherine is a calm and tenacious advocate, performing beyond her year of call.Legal 500 2024

 +44 (0) 20 7421 8007

 Catherine is a highly regarded junior with a practice prosecuting and defending serious and complex cases, with a particular focus on serious violence and organised crime.
+She is listed as an “Up and Coming” junior in crime (Chambers & Partners, 2024) and a “Rising Star: Tier 1” (Legal 500, 2024).

 Her recent caseload incudes Murder (led junior), Perverting the Course of Justice (led junior), Conspiracy to Supply Class A Drugs (led junior and junior alone), Fraud (led junior and junior alone), Armed Robbery, Witness Intimidation, Attempted Kidnapping and Criminal Damage with Intent to Endanger Life.